IRS Meal Allowance

-GSA establishes the CONUS (continental United States) per diem rates for the lower 48 Continental United States (CONUS), which are the maximum allowances that federal employees are reimbursed for expenses incurred while on official travel.
+The U.S. General Services Administration (GSA) establishes the per diem rates for the lower 48 Continental United States (CONUS), which are the maximum allowances that federal employees are reimbursed for expenses incurred while on official travel.

 TIP: If you keep records of your meal expenses and it turns out that your actual meal costs were less than your meal allowance, you can still claim the higher allowance.